Equine Glucosamine Supplement – Complete Plus HA

 MSM contributes to healthy joints because, as a form of sulfur, it adds to the benefits of glucosamine.
 It may aid glucosamine in its role to maintain healthy cartilage as well as helping to enhance joint flexibility and mobility.
 MSM may also relieve pain of strained muscles and over extended joints, and can lessen inflammation and muscle spasms.

-Glucosamine (10,000mgs per serving) Provides building blocks for healthy joints while improving joint function.
-Is also involved in the formation of cartilage, tendons, skin, eyes, bones, ligaments and heart valves.
+The Glucosamine in our equine glucosamine supplement (10,000mgs per serving), provides building blocks for healthy joints, while improving joint function.
+Is is also involved in the formation of cartilage, tendons, skin, eyes, bones, ligaments and heart valves.
 Glucosamine can help the body help itself repair damaged or eroded cartilage.
-It works at the cellular level to reinforce our natural repair ability.
+It works at the cellular level to reinforce natural repair ability.

 DMG (1500 mg per serving)